-The Department of Antiquities, Ministry of Transport, Communications and Works, announces the completion of five weeks of excavation, survey and study of the New York University Geronisos Island Expedition under the direction of Joan Breton Connelly, Professor of Classics and Art History of the New York University.
+The Department of Antiquities, Ministry of Transport, Communications and Works, announces the completion of five weeks program of excavation, survey, and study at Maniki Harbor under the direction of Joan Breton Connelly, Professor of Classics and Art History of the New York University.

 An international team of scholars gathered at Maniki Harbor to take part in the innovative multi-disciplinary program of research.
 The small, ancient port at Maniki served as the main harbor for Geronisos and the ancient settlement at Agios Georgios of Pegeia from the Hellenistic through the early Byzantine times.

 Dr. Theotokis Theodoulou, Head of the Cretan section of the Ephorate for Underwater Antiquities in Greece, Dr. Alexandros Tourtas of University of the Aegean, and Konstantinos Kostakis of Plano S.L.A., Crete, executed a coastal and underwater survey of Maniki Harbor.
 This included aerial mapping, 3D modelling (Figs. 1 and 2), video-recording, snorkeling and reconnaissance diving.
 A custom-made platform bearing a digital camera was used to photograph the western seabed of the cove.

 Rounded rock-cut “bollards” for mooring ships were identified at the west side of the promontory, as well as in the middle of the harbor.
 Rock cut channels preserved in the limestone shelf at harbor’s edge may have accommodated wooden frameworks for loading and unloading or hauling ships and boats.